 AirPlay isn’t the only option.
 Depending on your setup, a direct app or wired connection might give you better results for live sports.

-| ESPN app on your smart TV | Free (with subscription) | Best picture quality, no extra device |
+- ESPN app on smart TV: best picture quality, no extra device needed

-| Apple TV 4K | $129-$149 | Apple ecosystem, Dolby Atmos support |
+- Apple TV 4K ($129-$149): full Apple ecosystem and Dolby Atmos

-| Chromecast with Google TV | $29-$49 | Casting from Android or iPhone |
+- Chromecast with Google TV ($29-$49): casting from Android or iPhone

-| USB-C to HDMI adapter + cable | ~$49 total | Zero lag, no Wi-Fi needed |
+- USB-C to HDMI adapter (~$49 total): zero lag, no Wi-Fi needed

 The ESPN app runs natively on Samsung, LG, Vizio, Sony, Roku, Fire TV, and Apple TV.
 Installing the app directly on your TV gives you the best quality because there’s no wireless compression involved.